dineshkumares/info_extraction_receipts/README.md

 </p>

 <p align="center">
-An example of using an OCR engine: Tesseract for text extraction.
+<i> An example of using an OCR engine: Tesseract for text extraction.</i>
 </p>